-The Fellowship of Animal Behaviour Clinicians (FABC) has a Code of Conduct, which sets out certain minimum standards for conduct with which all of its members are required to comply.
+The Fellowship of Animal Behaviour Clinicians (FABC or FAB Clinicians) has a Code of Conduct, which sets out certain minimum standards for conduct with which all of its members are required to comply.
 The Code is also supplemented by several other guidelines and statements on matters of ethics and conduct published by the Animal Behaviour and Training Council (ABTC), the Royal College of Veterinary Surgeons (RCVS) and the Association for the Study of Animal Behaviour (ASAB) and its Council and Committees, in particular the Code of Conduct for Certificated Clinical Animal Behaviourists (CCABs) set by the ASAB Accreditation Committee.
 These set out standards of good practice at which animal behaviourists should aim.
 FABC members must also take account of further guidelines issued from time to time by ABTC, ASAB, RCVS and their Committees.
-Publication and dissemination of research with animal participants is specifically dealt with by the ASAB Ethical Committee: research with human subjects should follow the Code of Conduct, Ethical Principles, and Guidelines laid down by the British Psychological Society (BPS) for its members.
+Publication and dissemination of research with animal participants is specifically dealt with by the ASAB Ethics Committee: research with human subjects should follow the Code of Conduct, Ethical Principles, and Guidelines laid down by the British Psychological Society (BPS) for its members.

 All FABC members have professional obligations to their clients, the animals they are helping, their employers (where relevant), to one another, to students, to colleagues in other disciplines (e.g. Veterinary Surgeon) and to society.